How Does the Strategy to Make Worse Work?

 - Unfortunately for babies and their parents, the strategy of making things worse to get them made better is the best and main strategy of babies.

 - Yes, sometimes the squeaky wheel does get the oil.
 Yes, sometimes complaining, protesting, and whining can help bring about social changes.

 So does self-inflicted pain get an adult rescued?
 Sometimes it gets them hospitalized.
 Sometimes it gets them noticed.
 Sometimes it makes them seem macho or strong.
 It can win friends and prove worth is some group settings.
-But oftentimes it is just self-defeating.
-Moreover, at other times people see whinners as weak and manipulative.
+But often it is just self-defeating.
+Moreover, at other times, people see whinners as weak and manipulative.

 - The question is not, “Should we eliminate the strategy of making things worse in the hopes of making them better?”
 The question is have we explored all our positive options and problem-solving options before resorting to this often unproductive and harmful strategy of making things worse.
 And to that, we can add the question of, “Is it time to accept and cope with this?”

 - A troubled child in school might purposely do worse in school to try to make the system see how flawed and phony it is.
 Such a child believes that the world and school are aware of their internal world and intentions.
 This delusion can take time to overcome.

 - Procrastination can be used as a strategy to make things worse by not working on them now.

 - Arguing and fighting can be used as a strategy to make relationships worse to make them better.

 - Sabotage happens a lot in the corporate world as a strategy of trying to make things worse to force a change of leadership or attitude towards employees.